idsecurity/LDIFTransform/README.md

 Handles only LDIF files containing content records or add records.
 Modify records and other changetypes are not supported.

 # Changelog

+v1.5 (2018-01-01)

++ The Nashorn ECMAScript engine is now loaded with "--language=es6" so that you can use ES6 features supported by Nashorn such as const and let.

++ Prints timining statistics on how long each operation took.

 v1.4 (2017-05-26)